-Measurement is a math skill your child will use a lot once they’re in school, but you may not realize how often also use it long before that – as early as infancy!
-By 12 months, your little one might begin to understand that measurement words, like shorter and taller, help to compare objects, even if they don’t know their exact definitions.
+Measuring is a math skill your child will use a lot once they’re in school, but you may not realize how often they use it long before that – as early as infancy!
+By 12 months, your little one might begin to understand concepts like shorter and taller, even if they don’t know their exact definitions.

 During ages 1 and 2, toddlers begin to understand basic measurement concepts of weight, volume, length and temperature.
 They might be able to tell when a toy is heavier than another, for example, or when one bucket can hold more toys than another.

 Why are measurement skills relevant in early childhood?
 Introducing measurement concepts to your little one allows them to grasp the basics so they can build upon those skills later.
 Eventually, your child will use measurement skills for everyday tasks such as cooking, organizing objects in the home, understanding time, and using money.
-Practicing measurement in early childhood also nurtures critical thinking and problem-solving skills that help toddlers think outside the box to find new ways to complete tasks.
+Practicing measurement in early childhood also nurtures critical thinking and problem-solving skills.

 Measurement in the Early Years

 You might be surprised by how much measuring your child is doing at such a young age.
-Your baby doesn’t use numbers and rulers to measure, but they do use their eyes, hands, and objects to begin to learn about measuring concepts.
+Your baby doesn’t use numbers and rulers, but they do use their eyes and hands to begin to learn about measurement concepts.

 Your baby or toddler might “measure” by: